 The first presbyteral ordinations took place in June 2003.
 Since then, 22 men have been ordained to the priesthood.
 Of these, two are in overseas missionary assignments, in Mexico and South Africa and one is currently in the Missio ad Gentes of Philadelphia –a new mode of urban evangelization to the far away from the Church.
 Truly, these men represent the “tithe offering” of the Archdiocese of Denver to the work of the universal Church in her mission of announcing the Gospel.

-In November 2013, Fr.
-Tobías Rodríguez, a priest of the Archdiocese of Newark was released for service at Redemptoris Mater Seminary in Denver, and was installed as the new rector in January 2014 by His Excellency Archbishop Aquila.
+In September 2019, Fr.
+William Clemence, a priest of the Archdiocese of Denver, was appointed as the new rector of Redemptoris Mater Seminary of Denver by His Excellency Archbishop Aquila.

-At present, including the new men arriving this year, we have 37 seminarians from 19 countries including the US, Central and South America, Europe, Africa and India (2 from the USA, 3 from Brazil, 2 from Chile, 4 from Colombia, 2 from Costa Rica, 2 from Dominican Republic, 2 from Ecuador, 1 from Honduras, 5 from Mexico, 1 from Nicaragua, 1 from Bosnia, 1 from Croatia, 2 from Italy, 3 from Poland, 2 from Spain, 1 from Ukraine, 1 from India, 1 from Ivory Coast & 1 from Madagascar).
+At present, including the new men arriving this year, we have 26 seminarians from 13 countries including the US, Central and South America, Europe and Africa (4 from the USA, 3 from Brazil, 1 from Chile, 2 from Colombia, 1 from Ecuador, 1 from Honduras, 1 from El Salvador, 1 from Argentina, 4 from Italy, 1 from Spain, 5 from the island of Kiribati, 1 from Portugal and 1 from Ivory Coast ).